SleepyNinja0o/home-assistant-zengge/README.md

 1. Enjoy :)

 ## Troubleshooting
-**Make sure that at least *1 device/light* is in *bluetooth range* of your Home Assistant server.**
+**As of right now, only the first place is retrieved from the Hao Deng servers, currently working on this** **Make sure that at least *1 device/light* is in *bluetooth range* of your Home Assistant server.**

 If you run into issues during setup or controlling the lights please increase logging and provide them when creating an issue: